inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 Add folders under the `Models` folder:

-- `Staging` folder - this is where we will create the modesl to process the raw data (e.g., apply type casting, rename columns)
+- `Staging` folder
-    - The goal of staging models is to clean and prepare individual source-conformed concepts for downstream usage.
+    - Is where we will create the modesl to process the raw data for downstream usage
     - The staging models should have a 1-to-1 relationship with the sources tables (e.g., one staging model for each source system table)
     - Best practice is to create one sub-directory per souce in the staging directory
     - Standard staging transformations